 Templating.
 This enables your local markets to adapt core materials (for the web, social and offline) within tightly controlled parameters, ensuring content abides by brand rules.

 You need to understand what content is being used and where – to see what content is being actually put to work in local markets – thereby saving time and effort on the creation of redundant or underperforming assets.
 Brandgility’s powerful reporting capabilities are especially useful for this.

 By adopting the changes above, you should be in a much stronger position to unlock ‘local gold’: enabling your people on the ground to optimize campaigns in a way that speaks most effectively to local markets, while never losing control of your central message.

 The launch of multiple, location-specific campaigns is going to mean a lot of extra content to be produced.
 Here’s how to make it simple.

 By moving away from trying to do absolutely everything centrally, by enabling local teams to adapt sales & marketing content with ease, and by continuing to monitor your success, you should be much better equipped to deliver global messages with local relevance.

 We’d love to tell you more about what we do.
-Contact us for a chat by filling in the form below.
+Contact us for a demo by filling in the form below.
 Or call us at +1 (847) 224-6454.